 - Relax in a rooftop bar at night

-Here’s the kicker: if you visit in winter you get the added benefit of Christmas festivities that you won’t get any other time of year.
-Here’s what you can only do at this time of year:
+And here’s the kicker: If you visit NYC in winter you get the added benefit of Christmas festivities that you won’t get any other time of year.
+So in reality there’s actually even more to do than in summer, which we thought was a nice little bonus for putting up with the cold.

 - Visit the legendary Rockefeller Christmas Tree